gatech-epic-power/epically-powerful/README.md

 Epically Powerful is an open-source robotics infrastructure that streamlines the core framework of robotic systems — handling communication, timing, actuator monitoring, visualization, and data logging — so researchers can focus on controllers, experiments, and science.

 Built for modularity, it unifies power systems, single-board computers, actuators, and IMUs into a cohesive plug-and-play setup.
 Designed for modularity and speeding up the custom build process, it offers:
-* Python-based coding interfaces for easy integration with commercial QDD actuators and common IMU sensors
+* Python-based coding interfaces for easy integration with commercial quasi direct drive (QDD) actuators and common IMU sensors
 * Parts lists, compatibility guides, and tutorials for rapid hardware and software setup
 * Example controllers and real-time visualization through PlotJuggler
 * Extensive documentation on every step of the setup process